TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 The `Fluid`:pn: `ViewHelper`:pn:
 --------------------------------

-You can also use the :ref:`Fluid core:icon `ViewHelper`:pn: <t3viewhelper:typo3-core-icon>` to render an icon in your view:
+You can also use the :ref:`Fluid core:icon ViewHelper <t3viewhelper:typo3-core-icon>` to render an icon in your view:

 .. code-block:: html